 Below is a table summarizing the average transit times for the most popular sea freight routes between major ports in China and Canada:

-Origin Port in China | Destination Port in Canada | Estimated Transit Time (Days) | Service Type |
+| Shipping route from China to Canada | Estimated Transit Time (Days) | Service Type |

-Shanghai | Vancouver | 13 – 17 | Direct |
+| shipping from Shanghai to Vancouver | 13 – 17 | Direct |

-Shenzhen | Vancouver | 15 – 19 | Direct/Transshipment |
+| shipping from Shenzhen to Vancouver | 15 – 19 | Direct/Transshipment |

-Ningbo | Vancouver | 15 – 20 | Direct/Transshipment |
+| shipping from Ningbo to Vancouver | 15 – 20 | Direct/Transshipment |

-Qingdao | Vancouver | 17 – 22 | Transshipment |
+| shipping from Qingdao to Vancouver | 17 – 22 | Transshipment |

-Shanghai | Toronto (via Vancouver) | 22 – 28 | Inland Rail Included |
+| shipping from Shanghai to Toronto (via Vancouver) | 22 – 28 | Inland Rail Included |

-Shenzhen | Montreal | 25 – 32 | Transshipment |
+| shipping from Shenzhen to Montreal | 25 – 32 | Transshipment |

-Shanghai | Montreal (via Panama Canal) | 30 – 35 | Transshipment |
+| shipping from Shanghai to Montreal (via Panama Canal) | 30 – 35 | Transshipment |

 Factors Affecting Sea Freight Times from China to Canada